UNDERSTANDING THE WTO: THE AGREEMENTS

 Over a period of time, all WTO members are to come under scrutiny.
 The frequency of the reviews depends on the country’s size:

-The four biggest traders — the European Union, the United States, Japan and China (the “Quad”) — are examined approximately once every two years.
+- The four biggest traders — the European Union, the United States, Japan and China — are examined approximately once every two years.

 For each review, two documents are prepared: a policy statement by the government under review, and a detailed report written independently by the WTO Secretariat.
-These two reports, together with the proceedings of the Trade Policy Review Body’s meetings are published shortly afterwards.
+These two reports, together with the text of the TPRB Chairperson's Concluding Remarks delivered at the conclusion of the meeting are published shortly afterwards.

 is this agreement called?